-The 13th Annual Ruckelshaus Circle Luncheon will take place on Monday, October 9th from 12:00 – 1:30 at the Hyatt Regency Seattle.
-The Ruckelshaus Center is delighted to welcome Valerie Jarrett, CEO of the Barack Obama Foundation, as the featured speaker.
-Brad Smith, Vice Chair and President of Microsoft, will serve as the moderator.
+The 13th Annual Ruckelshaus Circle Luncheon was held on Monday, October 9th from 12:00 – 1:30 at the Hyatt Regency Seattle.
+The Luncheon featured a conversation with Valerie Jarrett, CEO of the Barack Obama Foundation.
+You can watch a recording of the conversation here.

 Fall 2022 Luncheon

 The 12th Annual Ruckelshaus Circle Luncheon took place on October 7th, 2022.
 The Luncheon featured a stimulating conversation with authors Timothy Egan and Shaylyn Romney Garrett about how America has come together before and can come together again.
 If you were unable to attend, you can watch a recording of the Luncheon here.